-The total costs and the use you will make of your equipment will also help you decide whether to buy, lease or rent your equipment.
+The total costs and the use you will make of your equipment will also help you decide whether to buy, lease, or rent your equipment.
 And don’t forget to research government grants, benefits, taxes, etc.

 Choose your suppliers wisely

 When opening a production company, it’s good to build relationships in all directions, not only with your team or clients.
 When you need things, you become the client, and choosing from the suppliers you trust will make one less thing to worry about.
-So do your research, make calls, tell them about your company and listen to what they offer.
+So do your research, make calls, tell them about your company, and listen to what they offer.
 Their vibe will also help you choose.

-You will need camera equipment, computers, batteries, lights and accessories… but you will also need digital assets for your work, so consider the following:
+You will need camera equipment, computers, batteries, lights, and accessories… but you will also need digital assets for your work, so consider the following:

-- Stock video from platforms like Artgrid
+- Stock video assets

 - Royalty-free music and sound effects from platforms like Artlist (with its new Teams subscription plan)

-- Templates, presets and plugins from marketplaces like Motion Array
+- Templates presets, and plugins from marketplaces like Motion Array

 Diversify your sources of income

-The first thought that comes to mind when considering a production company is ‘a company that makes films or videos’.
+The first thought that comes to mind when considering a production company is a company that makes films or videos.
 However, in 2022, you have many other ways to increase your income, not only with traditional projects.
 Here are a few ideas: